ajongbloets/julesTk/README.rst

 Application
 -----------

-Main controller responsible for configuring the application and managing the mainloop.
-Keeps track of all controllers loaded in the application.
+The main controller is responsible for configuring the application and managing the mainloop.
+It also keeps track of all controllers loaded in the application.

 The Controller
 --------------

-A Controller serves as the logic hub of the application and as a bridge between a view and model.
-It is important to understand that julesTk drives on a strict one-to-one relation between controller and view!
+A Controller serves as the logic hub of the application and as a bridge between the view and model.
+It is important to understand that julesTk requires a strict one-to-one relation between controller and view!
+This can be an issue when you create dialogs in a view-only manner and providing a controller that is also used with another view.

 The View
 --------